 SEVERANCE (forthcoming, 2019)

-Forthcoming from Salmon Poetry in 2019, Severance is a linked collection of poems taking as its core metaphorical plot the escape of two marionettes, Professor and Grief, who sever their lines and escape the theater and the play Winterland, in which they are the primary characters.
+Severance is a linked collection of poems taking as its core metaphorical plot the escape of two marionettes, Professor and Grief, who sever their lines and escape the theater and the play Winterland, in which they are the primary characters.

 The collection’s arc is a journey sequence operating within a liminal state, beginning with evening and ending with morning, beginning on stage and moving across water to a “far shore.”
 Several contrasts—of Night and Day, Ice and Thaw, Dream and Wakefulness, Flesh and Wood, Being and Performance—underscore a myriad of philosophical, political, spiritual and aesthetic inquiries and themes of: survival, loss, identity, the agency of individuals within tightly wound and mass-governed systems, the relationship of artist to audience, and the role of artist in society.